argrelay/argrelay/docs/dev_notes/top_todos.md

 To demo:

-*   Add tests to ensure override arg works for default values (e.g. from implicit `ro` by explicit `rw`).
-*   Show options for default values in describe
+*   In describe, show other arg value options when default value is applied.
+Use different color for Implicit, Explicit, Default (just like for none).

 *   Populate TD_63_37_05_36 demo services data.
     Complete demo data: add (1) data center, (2) server rack, (3) process id, to demo data.